har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 ## Optimizing Pulseaudio on Ubuntu 20.04 for USB-Audio DAC

 * Edit `/etc/pulse/daemon.conf` as root
-* Force re-sampling to 96kHz, resize to 24bits
+* Force re-sampling to 96kHz
+* Resize to 24bits
 * Use highest quality re-sampling algorithm
-* Save file, log out and login again for the changes to take effect
+* Save file, log out and log in again for the changes to take effect

 <img src="pulseaudio_config.png" />